-Low copays, mail-order pharmacies may reduce adherence disparities to hypertension medsDecember 10th, 2012 in Health /
+Low copays, mail-order pharmacies may reduce adherence disparities to hypertension medsDecember 10, 2012 in Medicine & Health / Health

 New research suggests that making prescription refills more affordable and easier to get may reduce disparities among hypertension patients.